[web site] [GameTracker] [outages] [contact] [Discord] [social media] [email] [Skype]

 The JDRGaming web site now runs on the same physical server (Foghorn) as all the JDRGaming game servers.
 That creates a bit of a problem: when there's a problem with Foghorn, all of the game servers will be down, and so will this site, which means that you won't be able to access the site to find out what's going on.

-To get around this limitation, when the JDRGaming site is inaccessible, I will post status updates on the TPU Facebook page, the TPU Google+ page, the JDRGamingStatus Twitter feed, and on all affected channels on the JDRGaming Discord server.
+To get around this limitation, when the JDRGaming site is inaccessible, I will post status updates on the TPU Facebook page, the JDRGamingStatus Twitter feed, and on all affected channels on the JDRGaming Discord server.

-Previously, when I posted a status update to the JDRGaming site, I would also post links to that update on the TPU Facebook page, the TPU Google+ page, and the JDRGamingStatus Twitter feed.
+Previously, when I posted a status update to the JDRGaming site, I would also post links to that update on the TPU Facebook page, and the JDRGamingStatus Twitter feed.
 So it's not a very big change, but it does mean that you'll have to remember to check one of those other sources for information when the JDRGaming site is down.

 Sometimes you have to go straight to the horse, as it were.